+The market maker.
 At any time t, the market maker sets the price at which a trader can buy or sell the asset.
-The market maker is only allowed to set one price (i.e., we do not allow for a bid-ask spread).
-He sets the price equal to the expected value conditional on the public information available at time t, i.e.,6
+He sets the price equal to the expected value conditional on the public information available at time t, that is,

-$$p_t = E(v|h_t).$$
+$$p_t = E(v \mid h_t).$$

-The traders
+The traders.
 Traders are of two types, noise traders and informed traders.
 If the value of the asset is 50 (i.e., there is no information event), there are only noise traders in the market.
-Noise traders act for "liquidity" or other exogenous reasons, buying, selling or not trading with exogenously given probabilities.
-If, instead, an information event occurs and the value of the asset is either 0 or 100, at each time t the trader acting in the market is an informed trader with probability μ and a noise trader with probability $1-\mu$.
+Noise traders act for "liquidity" or other exogenous reasons, buying, selling, or not trading with exogenously given probabilities.
+If, instead, an information event occurs and the value of the asset is either 0 or 100, then at each time t the trader acting in the market is an informed trader with probability $\mu$ and a noise trader with probability $1 - \mu$ .
 Informed traders receive private information on the realization of the asset value.
 In particular, if at time t an informed trader is chosen to trade, he observes a symmetric binary signal on the realization of v with distribution

-$$\Pr(s_t = 100 | v = 100) = \Pr(s_t = 0 | v = 0) = 0.7.$$
+$$\Pr(s_t = 100 \mid v = 100) = \Pr(s_t = 0 \mid v = 0) = 0.7.$$

 In addition to his signal, an informed trader at time t observes the history of trades and prices and the current price.
-Therefore, his expected value of the asset is $E(v|h_t, s_t)$.
+Therefore, his expected value of the asset is $E(v | h_t, s_t)$ .
 The informed traders' payoff function is defined as

-$$U(v, x_t, p_t) = \begin{cases} v - p_t & \text{if } x_t = buy, \\ 0 & \text{if } x_t = no \ trade, \\ p_t - v & \text{if } x_t = sell, \end{cases}$$
+$$U(v, x_t, p_t) = \begin{cases} v - p_t & \text{if } x_t = \text{buy,} \\ 0 & \text{if } x_t = \text{no trade,} \\ p_t - v & \text{if } x_t = \text{sell.} \end{cases}$$

-6In the original Glosten and Milgrom (1985) model the market maker posts a bid price and an ask price and makes zero expected profits because of unmodeled potential competition.
-As we mentioned, we avoid the presence of two prices (the bid and the ask) and assume that the market maker sets only one price equal to the expected value of the asset.
-By setting one price only, the market maker earns negative expected profits.
-This is not a problem, since in the experiment the market maker is not a subject, but an automaton.
+6. In the original Glosten and Milgrom (1985) model the market maker posts a bid price and an ask price and makes zero expected profits because of unmodeled potential competition.
+In our model, by setting one price only, the market maker earns negative expected profits.
+This is not a problem because in the experiment the market maker is not a subject, but an automaton.

 2.2.
-Theoretical predictions
+Theoretical Predictions

 We now illustrate the predictions of our model by analyzing two distinct parameterizations, each corresponding to one of the two treatments that we ran in the laboratory.
-In the first parametrization, we set p = 1, i.e., we assume that an information event occurs with certainty.
-In this case we also assume that $\mu = 1$, i.e., that all traders in the market are informed.
-In the second parametrization, we set p = 0.15 and $\mu = 0.95$, i.e., we assume that an information event occurs with probability strictly smaller than 1, and that, if the event occurs, there is a small proportion of noise traders in the market.
-Moreover, noise traders abstain from trading with probability 0.33 during an informed day and with probability 0.02 during an uninformed day and, if they trade, they buy and sell with equal probability.7
+In the first parameterization, we set p = 1, that is, we assume that an information event occurs with certainty.
+In this case we also assume that $\mu = 1$ , that is, all traders in the market are informed.
+In the second parametrization, we set p = 0.15 and $\mu = 0.95$ , that is, we assume that an information event occurs with probability strictly smaller than 1, and that, if the event occurs, there is a small proportion of noise traders in the market.
+Moreover, noise traders abstain from trading with probability 0.33 during an informed day and with probability 0.02 during an uninformed day and, if they trade, they buy and sell with equal probability.

-To discuss the theoretical predictions of the model, let us first introduce the formal definitions of cascade behavior, herd behavior and contrarianism that we will use in our analysis.
+To discuss the theoretical predictions of the model, let us first introduce the formal definitions of cascade behavior, herd behavior, and contrarianism that we will use in our analysis.

-Definition 1 An informed trader engages in cascade behavior if he chooses the same action independently of the private signal.
+DEFINITION 1.
+An informed trader engages in cascade behavior if he chooses the same action independently of the private signal.
 If the chosen action conforms to the majority of past trades the trader engages in herd behavior.
 If the chosen action goes against the majority of past trades the trader engages in contrarian behavior.